Bearwick/cobra-combat/README.md

 ## How to Install the Game

-- __Using Android Studio's emulator:__
+- __Using Android Studio's emulator:__ ___(This is also how to run the project)___
     1. Download and open the latest version of Android Studio
     2. Setup an Android device with an Android API version of ***26 or higher***
     3. Pull the Cobra Combat git repository
-    4. Create a file called `local.properties` in the root of the and copy the following: `sdk.dir=[ENTER SDK LOCATION HERE]` (more info on how to find your android SDK can be found in [CONTRIBUTING](https://gitlab.stud.idi.ntnu.no/tdt4240progark/cobracombat/-/blob/main/CONTRIBUTING.md) on the 'Error SDK location not found'-section)
+    4. Create a file called `local.properties` in the root of the project and copy the following: `sdk.dir=[ENTER SDK LOCATION HERE]` (more info on how to find your android SDK can be found in [CONTRIBUTING](https://gitlab.stud.idi.ntnu.no/tdt4240progark/cobracombat/-/blob/main/CONTRIBUTING.md) on the 'Error SDK location not found'-section)
     5. Launch the AndroidLauncher-file (can be selected at the top-right part of the IDE, then click the green 'play'-button)

 - __Using the APK:__